jankowtf/reactr/README.md

 showRegistryContent()
 ``

 The registry contains the UIDs of the reactive objects that have been set via `setReactiveS3`.
-See `getObjectUid()` for the details of the computation of object UIDs.
+See `computeObjectUid()` for the details of the computation of object UIDs.

 #### Retrieve from registry